CalebKang/stm32f429_adc_1us/README.md

  - STM32F429 Nucleo board
  - ADC1 4 channels
- - Using TIM1 as a trigger of ADC convertion start
+ - Using TIM1 as a trigger of ADC conversion start